Role

 In 2017, Kay began retraining in Psychology to further an interest in responses to trauma.
 She gained an MSc Psychology conversion from NTU in 2018 then worked as a Research Assistant while undertaking PhD research.

 Kay’s doctoral research is linked to her Research Assistant work (2018-2022) on an NIHR research programme to develop and trial an intervention supporting injury survivors in their return to work.
-This research was jointly funded by ARC East Midlands (Applied Research Collaboration) and NTU Centre for Public and Psychosocial Health.
+This research led to a jointly funded PhD (ARC East Midlands - Applied Research Collaboration - and NTU Centre for Public and Psychosocial Health) to explore lived experiences of injury and recovery.

 Research areas

-Recent research has applied social identity approach to health theory to survivor responses to traumatic physical injury.
+Doctoral research applied social identity approach to health theory to survivor responses to traumatic physical injury.
 The research involved conducting interviews with 75 stakeholders, including trauma survivors and service providers.

 External activity